fluxninja/aperture/docs/content/concepts/flow-control/flow-control.md

   Integration instructions for [Istio/Envoy][istio] are provided, and the Control Point can be named to identify a particular filter chain in Envoy.
-If insertion is done via Istio, the
+If insertion is done through Istio, the
   [default filter configuration](/get-started/integrations/flow-control/envoy/istio.md#envoy-filter)
   assigns _ingress_ and _egress_ Control Points as identified by [Istio][istio-patch-context].